souvikhaldar/souvikhaldar.info/content/events/pycon_day1.md

 This suggests the lack of security research in IoT field and why this is becoming important day by day!

 ##  Extract table from PDF
-Camelot is the open source library created by *Vinayak Mehta*, which can efficiently extract tablular data from the PDFs.
+Camelot is the open source library created by *Vinayak Mehta*, which can efficiently extract tabular data from the PDFs.

 `pip install camelot-py[cv]` (dependency - `tk` and `ghostscript`)